peetal/rt-cloud/Readme.md

 5. Create the conda environment<br>
     - <code>conda env create -f environment.yml</code>
     - <code>conda activate rtcloud</code>
-6. Install node module dependencies<br>
+6. Install node module dependencies (for the web server)<br>
     - <code>cd web; npm install; cd ..</code>
-7. Create a user:<br>
+7. Create a user (for the web server)<br>
     - <code>bash scripts/add-user.sh -u [new_username] -p [password]</code>

 #### **Step 3: Install ScannerDataService and/or SubjectService on the Console and Presentation Computers (All OS Types)**
-*On the console computer where DICOMs are written, do these steps*
+*On the console computer where DICOMs are written, do these steps.
+(Skip this step if intalling everything on one computer for testing)*
 1. Repeat Step 1.1 above to install Mini-Conda
 2. Clone the rt-cloud code <code>git clone https://github.com/brainiak/rt-cloud.git</code>
 3. Copy the ssl certificate created in Step 2.4 above to this computer's rt-cloud/certs directory